Why September is the best time to visit Crete

 1. Cheaper vacation

 Crete is a large island and one of Greece’s most popular holiday destinations.
-Therefore, it offers a wide range of options: from low-budget vacation at camping sites by the beach, to a luxury stay in all-inclusive resorts and villas.
+Therefore, it offers a wide range of travel options: from low-budget vacations at camping sites by the beach, to a luxury stay in all-inclusive resorts and villas.

 Whatever your vacation style, if you visit Crete at the end of the summer, you will benefit from lower prices compared to the high season.
 More specifically, in September you can reduce up to 20% your vacation budget for: